Complaints before the Alberta Human Rights Commission concerning Bishop Henry's pastoral letter

 Church leaders from speaking out freely in opposition to same-sex marriage.
 It also prevents me from outlining the position of the Roman Catholic Church

-Egale Canada's regional director, Stephen Lock, acknowledged that Bishop Henry has an obligation to
+Egale Canada is a gay-positive group, Its regional director, Stephen Lock, acknowledged that Bishop Henry has an obligation to

 represent the views of his church.
 But he said that grouping homosexuality